hmelner/MeshtasticNetworkGuide/CombinedComparativeChart.md

 ## Combined Comparative Critera Ranking for all Networks

 **Speed**- The maximum speed in megahertz that the network can support.

 **Distance** - The maximum distance in miles that the network can reach.

-**End-User Maintenance Definition** - The level (easy, moderate, difficult) of dificulty in setting up the network .
+**End-User Maintenance Definition** - The level (easy, moderate, difficult) of dificulty in setting up the network.

 **Rural Topography Definition** - How well (easy, moderate, difficult) the network can work in different ranges and dependances respective to Rural Topography.

 **Urban Topography Definition** - How well (easy, moderate, difficult) the network can work in different ranges and dependances respective to Urban Topography.

 | Network | Meshtastic | Gotenna | AdHoc | Yggdrasil | CJDNS |